-Nature of concern/disclosure

-Please include where you were when the saw, who else was there, what did the chi child made a disclosure, what •
+N lature of concern/d isclosure Please include where you were v was there, what did the child say a disclosure, what you saw, who else said.
 Was there an injury?
-Yes / No / No Did you see it?
-Yes

-Describe the injury:

-Have you filled in a body plan to show wh ore the injury is and its approx imata
+Yes / No Describe the injury:] Did you see it?
+Yes / No Have you filled in a body plan to Yes / No iry is and its approximate size?

-size? ere trie irijury is and its approx imate

-Yes / No

 Was anyone else with you?
-Who?
+Who ?
 Has this happened before?
-Did you report the previous inc ident?

-Who are you passing this information to?
-Name: Date:
+Did you repor t the previous incident?
+Who are you passing this information ation to?
+Name: Position: Date: Time: Your signature: Date:

-Position: Γime:

-Your signature:

-Date: